-US, Indo-Pacific allies to expand India's vaccine production
+US, Indo-Pacific Allies to Expand India's Vaccine Production

 “If we have a surplus, we’re going to share it with the rest of the world,” Biden said earlier this week at an event where he announced that the U.S. had acquired an additional 100 million doses.

-The effort by the Quad is projected to allow India to increase manufacturing capacity by 1 billion doses by 2022, according to two senior administration officials who briefed reporters ahead of the meeting.
+The effort by the Quad is projected to allow India to increase manufacturing capacity by 1 billion doses by 2022.

 But the effort is already deemed not ambitious enough by some groups advocating for Biden to press for the World Trade Organization to allow a temporary waiver of the body’s intellectual property agreement.
 That would pave the way for generic or other manufacturers to make more vaccines.